-Acc 201 Principles of Accounting I

-An introduction to financial accounting that explains the accounting principles and procedures used to record and report economic events of a business entity.
+Acc 201 Principles of Accounting I 3 credit hours An introduction to financial accounting that explains the accounting principles and procedures used to record and report economic events of a business entity.
 Financial accounting focuses on the preparation of accounting information for users outside the business entity.